Sachini-Dissanayaka/HA-EEND/README.md

 <h1 align="center">Hybrid Attention End-to-End Neural Diarization</h1>
 <h3 align="center">HA-EEND</h3>

+This repository comprises two source code for two main research objectives
-This repository comprises several attempts at combining various attention mechanisms to obtain a better model for two-speaker overlapping speech speaker diarization than the current state-of-the-art approaches.
+1. Combining various attention mechanisms to obtain a better model for two-speaker overlapping speech speaker diarization than the current state-of-the-art approaches.
+2. Experiments on the language dependency of the domain of speaker diarization, and testing on datasets in both English and Sinhala languages

 The repository is largely references code from the following sources:
 - [EEND](https://github.com/hitachi-speech/EEND) by [Research & Development Group, Hitachi, Ltd.](https://github.com/hitachi-speech) who holds the copyright